webplatform/docs/css/properties/margin-right/index.md

 |Description=A percentage of the width of the containing block.
 Negative values are allowed.
 }}{{CSS Property Value
 |Data Type=auto
-|Description=The browser calculates a bottom margin.
+|Description=The browser calculates a right margin.
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=Inherits the parent element's specified margin-bottom width.
+|Description=Inherits the parent element's specified margin-right width.
 }}
 }}
 {{Examples_Section